General Landscape Uses:

 Typically 6-12 inches in height when creeping along the ground; stems to 50 feet or more in length and sometimes high climbing in other vegetation.

-Monroe County Keys north along the coasts to Duval and Dixie counties, scattered west to eastern Texas; West Indies, Mexico, Central America, South America and the Old World tropics.
+Monroe County Keys north along the coasts to Duval and Dixie counties, scattered west to eastern Texas; West Indies, Mexico, Central America, South America, and the Old World tropics.
 Historically vouchered on the east coast north to Volusia County, but apparently migrating to the north in response to climate change.
 Now known almost to the Georgia border at the Timucuan Ecological and Historic Preserve

 Map of select IRC data from peninsular Florida.